yifanlu0227/colmap/README.md

 -----
 1. model_comparer will automatically save the poses in the original coordinate.
 2. You can add `--Mapper.use_pose_in_database 1` in `mapper` to use registrated camera poses in database for initialization.
 (This requires inject existing poses into the database.db)
-3. You can add `--StereoFusion.use_mode_to_fuse_color` in `stereo_fusion` to avoid taking median of the pixel values.
+3. You can add `--StereoFusion.use_mode_to_fuse_color 1` in `stereo_fusion` to avoid taking median of the pixel values.
 This is important for semantic dense reconstruction.

 About
 -----